Je-Chin Han: Education

-Han completed his B.S. in Mechanical Engineering at National Taiwan University in 1970, followed by an M.S. in Mechanical Engineering from Lehigh University in 1973.
-Later, he obtained his Sc.D. in Mechanical Engineering from the Massachusetts Institute of Technology in 1976.
+Han graduated from National Taiwan University with a B.S. in mechanical engineering in 1970.
+He then earned an M.S. in mechanical engineering from Lehigh University in 1973 and his Doctor of Science (D.Sc.) in mechanical engineering from the Massachusetts Institute of Technology (MIT) in 1976.

 Career

 Han began his career as a second lieutenant in the Army of Taiwan from 1970 to 1971.
 Subsequently, he assumed the teaching assistant position at National Taiwan University, which he retained until 1972.
 He was a research assistant at Lehigh University from 1972 to 1973 and at Massachusetts Institute of Technology from 1974 to 1976.
 From 1977 to 1978, he was an associate professor at National Tsing Hua University.

 Han joined Texas A&M University in 1980 as assistant professor, becoming associate professor in 1984 and full professor in 1989.
 During this time was a Halliburton Professor between 1991 and 1992 and an HTRI Endowed Professor from 1993 to 2001.
-Since 2006, he has also been University Distinguished Professor.
 Since 1993, he has been director of the Turbine Heat Transfer Laboratory.
 In 2001, he received the Endowment Professor of the Marcus C. Easterling Chair.
+Since 2006, he has also been University Distinguished Professor.

+Han retired from his faculty position in August 2025.
+In 2026, the JC Han 80th Birthday Symposium was organized in honor of him during the ASME Summer Heat Transfer Conference 2026, held at the Hyatt Regency Bellevue from 26–29 July 2026.
+Organized by the K14 Gas Turbine Heat Transfer Technical Committee, the symposium recognized Han’s nearly five decades of contributions to gas turbine heat transfer, internal cooling channel design, film cooling, and experimental heat transfer techniques, including liquid crystal methods and pressure-sensitive paint measurements.
+The symposium featured research on gas turbine cooling systems, heat transfer enhancement, and experimental measurement methods.
+Selected papers from the symposium were considered for publication in a special issue of the ASME Journal of Thermal Science and Engineering Applications.